Luming-L/NGG/Welcome file.md

-7x illumina-based sequencing to correct sequence errors in 1% of contig base **heterozygosity** genome sequencing strategy: pacbio sequencing to get long reads - contig assembly with MARVEL - 7x illumina sequencing to get short reads for correction with **Pilon** - **optical map** to scaffold and correct **chimeric contigs**
+7x illumina-based sequencing to correct sequence errors in 1% of contig base **heterozygosity** genome sequencing strategy: pacbio sequencing to get long reads - contig assembly with MARVEL - 7x illumina sequencing to get short reads for correction with **Pilon** - **optical map** to scaffold and correct **chimeric contigs** (slightly reduce N50 contig length to 216kb)

 ### Expansion of long terminal repeat retroelement
 a kind of element located in the terminal of chromosome. it is expanded.
 ### HoxA cluster and intron size constraints